 Should you receive fake notes in a taxi, ask for your receipt and also take note of the driver’s license plate before going your separate ways.
 Both pieces of information can help the police deal justice on your behalf.

 Although credit cards never took off in China, mobile payment apps have become the primary way to pay for things in major Chinese cities in recent years.
+Chinese companies like Tencent and Alibaba have been instrumental in the development and widespread adoption of mobile payment apps such as WeChat Pay and Alipay.

 You can use both Alipay and WeChat Pay to pay for things you buy at practically any hole-in-the-wall restaurant, taxi cab, movie theater and even cover other expenses like utilities or rent with the apps.